aphp/eds-scikit/docs/datasets/care-site-emergency.md

       return df
 ```

-Then simply import your `custom_resources` module before running SciKit-EDS's pipelines, and you're good to go.
+Then simply import your `custom_resources` module before running EDS-Scikit's pipelines, and you're good to go.